MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 # Rearchitect AWS EKS web application for Azure Kubernetes Service (AKS)

-Now that you have a better understanding of the platform differences between AWS and Azure, let's examine the web application architecture and the modifications needed to make it compatible with [Azure Kubernetes Service (AKS)][aks].
+Now that you have a better understanding of the platform differences between AWS and Azure, let's examine the web application architecture on AWS and the modifications needed to make it compatible with [Azure Kubernetes Service (AKS)][aks].

 ## Yelb application architecture